Last Updated February 2023

 - keep track of spending on services

 There are a number of legal reasons why we need to collect and use your personal information.

-Generally, the 2 most common reasons for us collecting and processing your information will because:
+Generally, the three most common reasons for us collecting and processing your information will because:

 - you, or your legal representative, have given consent